 Swan ASB team tackles illegal drug activity

-Anti-social behaviour (ASB) taking place at a property can cause significant disturbance and distress to the surrounding neighbours.
-Swan’s team of dedicated officers are committed to tackling ASB in the communities where we work so that everyone can have somewhere to feel at home.
-The following case study explains how one of our solutions-focused officers tackled a complex drugs-related case in Basildon.
+Anti-social behaviour (ASB) taking place at a property can cause significant nuisance and annoyance to residents living nearby.
+Swan’s Neighbourhood team are committed to tackling ASB in our communities.
+The following case study explains how one of Swan’s ASB Officer’s tackled a complex drugs-related case in Basildon.

-Swan Anti-Social Behaviour Officer, Shaun de Souza Brady, began to receive reports of drug use and dealing taking place at one of our properties in July 2021.
-Multiple nearby neighbours reported significant noise disturbances, associated with the activity, warranting an investigation.
+ASB Officer Shaun de Souza Brady began to receive reports of drug use and drug dealing taking place in one of our properties in July 2021.
+Multiple residents living nearby reported significant noise disturbances associated with the activity, so an ASB case was opened.

-By September, visitors were frequenting the property into the early hours of the morning and there were also signs of a petrol stealing and selling operation being run from it too.
-The police had carried out a welfare check on the tenant but found no evidence of drug dealing or the illegal selling of petrol, therefore enforcement action against the property had to be taken by Swan.
+By September 2021, there were reports of numerous visitors frequenting the property into the early hours of the morning and that petrol stealing and selling criminality was happening at the property.
+Essex Police conducted a welfare check on the tenant but found no evidence of drug dealing or any stolen petrol, therefore any enforcement action against him had to be taken by Swan.

-Working with Swan partners through a local forum, Shaun also discovered that the tenant had support needs but had not been engaging with support services and was also in breach of bail conditions.
+Working with external agencies through a fully-established local partnership forum, our ASB Officer discovered that the tenant had additional support needs but that they had not been engaging with support services.
+The tenant was subsequently in breach of his Probation License conditions.

-In October last year, Swan was instructed by Basildon County Court to exclude all visitors from the property and to remove any motorcycle or petrol, while also delivering a level of protection for local residents.
-In the meantime, the police had gained sufficient evidence via the Swan investigation to secure a warrant and together they served the injunction on the tenant.
+In October last year, Swan obtained an injunction Order at Basildon County Court to exclude all visitors from the property and to remove any motorcycles or petrol, while also providing a level of protection for local residents.
+Swan worked with Basildon Police to jointly serve the injunction on our tenant.

-The injunction secured by Swan was immediately breached three times resulting in the tenant appearing in court.
-They were remanded on conditional bail to appear in court later that month but failed to appear.
+The Injunction was immediately breached three times resulting in our tenant being arrested and presented at Court.
+The judge remanded our tenant on conditional bail to appear in court later that month, however he failed to appear.

-Shaun has received five messages of thanks from residents who had been affected by the ASB at the property, demonstrating the importance of the work Shaun and his team do to improve lives and communities where we work.
+Five messages of thanks were received from residents who had been affected by the ASB, demonstrating the importance of the work our Neighbourhood team, including our ASB Officers such as Shaun, do to improve the lives and communities for our residents.